fredrikwangberg/watertemp-service/README.md

-# Watertemp app
+# Watertemp

-Go program developed for learning purposes.
-It currently fetches water temperature information from a public API.
+A Go program developed for learning purposes, that fetches water temperature information from a public API.

 ## Datasource